Contractor License Tracking Software — Know the Moment a License Lapses

 Search by name or license number

-Confirm status and expiration
+Confirm status, type, and expiration date

 State databases covered